-The EJSCREEN results indicate that for the affected community the proportion of the population with limited English proficiency (LEP) is significant.
+The EJSCREEN results indicate that for the affected community the proportion of the population with limited English proficiency (LEP) is significant, and that the predominant non-English language/languages is/are [language(s)].
 The Bureau has therefore performed a LEP assessment for the community and attaches that assessment to this PIP.

 Because the affected community has a significant percentage of persons with difficulties communicating in English, the Bureau will consider the language and communication needs of this community when conducting public outreach and participation activities.
-To accomplish this the Bureau will provide the same information in Spanish as in English in public comment notices, public meeting notices, and other announcements (e.g., radio broadcasts, brochures, signs, postcards) and will strive to make public participation efforts as inclusive as possible within the Bureau's budget and time limitations.
+To accomplish this the Bureau, to the extent its budget and time limitations allow, will provide the same information in Spansish as in English in public comment notices, public meeting notices, and other announcements (e.g., radio broadcasts, brochures, signs, postcards) and will strive to make public participation efforts as inclusive as possible.
 See Element 5 for more specifics on the public outreach and participation activities.